carrot/cream/README.md

 For each of your API calls (or whatever that's pulled externally that needs to be cached) you'll need to make a Loader.

-###Cache Strategies

-Before we get into talking about loaders, let's take a quick look at Cache Strategies.

 ###SingleLoader - Setup

 Single loaders are the bread and butter of CREAM.
 They're used directly to make a single cached external call, and are very simply passed into RetryLoaders and MultipleLoaders to get them up and running really quickly.